 The starlings don’t come to order so be prepared for some standing around.
 It can be very cold out on the reserve so bring plenty of warm layers, stout footwear and thick socks.
 The murmuration finishes as it is getting dark so bring a torch to help you get back to your car or home safely.

-Bring change for the car park – parking costs £1.50 for up to two hours and £3.00 for more than two hours.
+Bring change for the car park – parking costs £3.00.
 If you are an RSPB member bring your membership card to display on your dash to park for free.

 Visit the Avalon Marshes Partnership website for more information on the Starling Murmurations and the surrounding area.